OverlordAkise/website-sources/luctus_wiki/docs/glua/minimalism.md

 Most addons nowadays have a custom auto-include function that loops through the addons files and load them dynamically (and also AddCSLuaFile's them for the client).

-This is not needed for most addons.
-It is unneccessary overhead and cpu usage if you don't have many files.
+This is not needed for most addons as this method makes your addon load slower than the autorun folder.

 An example of this bad pattern: